sharmaeklavya2/notes-source/src/kannada/grammar/tenses.md

 ## Simple Tense

-In the simple tense, the verb is conjugated as 'augmented verb root + suffix' (+ denotes concatenation (without संधि)).
+In the simple tense, the verb is conjugated as 'augmented verb root + participle + PNG suffix' (+ denotes concatenation (without संधि)).
 The augmentation depends on the tense.
-The suffix depends on the tense and the subject's PNG (Person type (1st, 2nd, 3rd), Number, Gender).
+The participle and PNG suffix depends on the tense and the subject's PNG (Person type (1st, 2nd, 3rd), Number, Gender).

 Examples: